kdsjZh/kdsjzh.github.io/_pages/about.md

 I enjoy bug hunting on complex software system for fun <del>and profits</del>.
-By leveraging static analysis, fuzzing and code auditing, I successfully found a series of vulnerbilities in web browsers and rank #42 in Google VRP 2024, receiving about 25,000 USD bug bounties.
+By leveraging static analysis, fuzzing and code auditing, I successfully found a series of vulnerbilities in web browsers and rank #42 in Google VRP 2024, receiving 25,000 USD bug bounties.

 Selected Publication
 ======